Profile: Nicolas Sarkozy

 When he backed Mr Balladur for the presidency in 1995, the decision caused a lasting rift with Mr Chirac, the successful candidate.

-Mr Sarkozy, who is twice divorced, has a daughter with his current wife, former supermodel Carla Bruni, as well as a son from his second marriage and two sons from his first marriage.
+Mr Sarkozy, who is twice divorced, has one son from his second wife, Cecilia Ciganer-Albeniz, and two sons from his first marriage, to Marie-Dominique Culioli.

 Revealing a personal side in a pre-election interview, Mr Sarkozy said: "Divorce is painful.
 It is a rupture.
 And often it is the children who pay the bill."